Tanush-ai/Tanush-ai/README.md

 ###

-<p align="center">I’m Tanush V, an MLOps Engineer  passionate about building machine learning pipelines and deploying AI systems.<br>I love working at the intersection of Machine Learning, DevOps, and Cloud Engineering.</p>
+<p align="center">An MLOps Engineer  passionate about building machine learning pipelines and deploying AI systems.<br>I love working at the intersection of Machine Learning, DevOps, and Cloud Engineering.</p>

 ###